TheRedBrain/rpg-inventory/README.md

 When "wilderness_status_effect_identifier" is a valid status effect identifier and the player has that status effect items can not be put into or removed from equipment slots, regardless of the config setting.

 Item stacks with the "rpginventory:ignores_equipment_change_restrictions" ignore these restrictions.

+## Exclusive Equipment

+Equipment items can be part of multiple "exclusive equipment groups", which are defined as strings saved in the "rpginventory:exclusive_equipment" data component.
+Each group may only be present on one equipped item at any time.
+If a group is detected on additional items, those items are either moved into the regular inventory or dropped on the ground.

 ## Additional settings and features